JasperFx/wolverine/docs/guide/durability/marten/event-sourcing.md

         action(session);
         await session.SaveChangesAsync();

-        // Shouldn't be necessary, but real life says to do it anyway await context.As<MessageContext>().FlushOutgoingMessagesAsync();
+        // Shouldn't be necessary, but real life says do it anyway await context.As<MessageContext>().FlushOutgoingMessagesAsync();
     }, timeoutInMilliseconds);
 }